newenclave/intervals/README.md

 # Usage

-There are some thing in the library:
+There are some things in the library:

  * interval
  * set of intervals